blw219/terra-docs/docs/Howtorun/howtorun.md

 Using the URL: (Insert URL here) , you can access the Terra Dashboard on your computer or mobile deevice.
 Just go to the URL, or copy it into your browser.
 Then login as a guest.
-A newe window will open with the Terra widget
+A new window will open with the Terra widget.
-Sign in with any of your wearable accounts, which are listed in the widget Go back to the main Dashboard page and observe your health analysis on the main or analytics page
+Sign in with any of your wearable accounts, which are listed in the widget.
+Go back to the main Dashboard page and observe your health analysis on the main or analytics page.

 # Host Website Locally

-Clone the repository to your local machine using git clone (Insert URL here) .
+Clone the repository to your local machine using git clone (Insert URL here).
 Go into the project directory.

 ## Run these commands in terminal

 ### `npm install`

-Go into the front end project folder, and run the command 'npm install' to Download and Update all Project Dependencies for the frontend folder
+Go into the frontend project folder, and run the command 'npm install' to Download and Update all Project Dependencies for the frontend folder.
-Once it has completed, go back out into the main project folder, and follow the same steps to Download dependencies in the backend folder, inside the main folder
+Once it has completed, go back out into the main project folder, and follow the same steps to Download dependencies in the backend folder.

 ### `npm start`